Key Takeaways

 The better debugging path is slower for the first ten minutes and much faster after that: separate proxy connectivity, proxy authentication, browser configuration, target behavior, and output quality.
 If you do not split those layers, every failure looks like "the proxy is bad."

-This guide is for teams running Playwright crawlers, browser QA, SERP snapshots, pricing checks, or AI browser agents through authenticated residential proxies.
-It assumes legitimate public web data and testing workflows.
-It does not cover evasion recipes or target policy workarounds.
+This guide is for teams running Playwright crawlers, browser QA, SERP snapshots, pricing checks, or AI browser agents through authenticated proxies.

 First Question: Is This a Proxy Error or a Target Error?